stevefan1999-personal/CompileTimeTypeName/README.md

 Combining with `const` and `volatile` this is even trickier.
 This bug has been discovered since 2013, but still, nothing is done by the VS team.

-Template is also not supported, as the default template argument was also dumped in in compile time, but you could dangerously turn template type resolve on by `#define COMPILE_TIME_TYPE_NAME_DISABLE_TEMPLATE 1` before including the header
+Template is also not supported, as the default template argument was also dumped in in compile time, it is pretty confusing and spooky when I saw them being printed in the console.
+But you could still dangerously turn on template type resolve by `#define COMPILE_TIME_TYPE_NAME_DISABLE_TEMPLATE 1` before including the header

+## Milestone
+- [ ] Clang
+- [ ] GCC